 Access to the virtual disk is restricted to DOS users.
+VMS users cannot read or write to these files.

 In addition, the system administrator can control access to the virtual disk service by:

-- Assigning a password to the virtual disk, which users must provide to read files from or write files to the disk - Limiting the number of sessions that can use the virtual disk at one time - Assigning read-only or read/write access to clients according to the users' needs
+• Assigning a password to the virtual disk, which users must provide to connect to the virtual disk service so they can read files from or write files to the disk

+- Limiting the number of sessions that can use the virtual disk at one time - Assigning read-only or read/write access to clients according to the users' needs